wthe22/batchlib/README.rst

 * Does not use global variables (otherwise specified in documentation)
 * Extensive documentation and demo
 * Functions have unittest and demo so functionality can be tested before use
+* Library dependency management for scripts

 First Time Use
 --------------
 For first time use, run ``setup.bat`` to do the setups.
 If the setup is successful, running ``setup.bat`` again will only run unittests.

+A good way to get stated with batchlib is to explore the features and libraries first.
+After you are somehow familiar with them, generate a `Template For New Scripts`_, read the documentations inside, and try to make something out of it.

 Template For New Scripts
 ------------------------